 Navigating Economic Turbulence and Thriving in Chaos

-Before you send your letter of intent, always take a moment to double-check everything.
+Before sending your LOI format, review for clarity and accuracy.
 Read between the lines for errors and omissions.
 Are the terms clear and specific?
 Is the timeline realistic?
 Have you included the right names, dates, and relevant information?

-Ensure you’ve not inadvertently included provisions or composed the letter of interest with language that could bind you to unexpected obligations.
+Ensure you’ve not inadvertently included provisions or composed the LOI with language that could bind you to unexpected obligations.

 #4 Include a "non-binding" clause

-“This letter of intent is non-binding and serves only as a framework for discussion.”
+“This LOI is non-binding and serves only as a framework for discussion.”

 It also makes the other party feel much safer, knowing they won’t be legally obligated to follow through until both parties are comfortable with the terms and ready to sign a formal contract.